buntine/p-prime-prime/CONTENT.md

 Right.
 Let's try that again in English:

-1. `λ` and `R` are programs in p″.
+1. The characters `λ` and `R` are syntactically valid programs in p″.
 2. Programs can be composed.
-So, if `q₁` and `q₂` are programs in p″, then so is `q₁q₂`
+So, if `q₁` and `q₂` are programs in p″, then so is their composition: `q₁q₂`.
 3. If `q` is a program in p″, then so is `(q)`.
 So, any valid program can be iterated over (endless loops are still possible).
-This will make more sense when we get to the semantics.
+This will make sense when we get to the semantics.
 4. That's it!

 - Syntax